 Review of the Decision:

-If you are still not satisfied, you should let the Client Care Partner know.
+If you are still not satisfied, you should let the Senior Partner know.
 They will then arrange a review of the complaint.
 The review may take place in one of the following ways:

-- The Client Care Partner will review the decision themselves within 14 days.
+- The Senior Partner will review the decision themselves within 14 days.

-- If the Client Care Partner investigated the complaint initially, she will arrange for another partner to review the decision within 14 days.
+- If the Senior Partner investigated the complaint initially, she will arrange for another partner to review the decision within 14 days.

-- The Client Care Partner will ask the Law Society or another local firm of solicitors to review your complaint.
+- The Senior Partner will ask the Law Society or another local firm of solicitors to review your complaint.
 They will let you know how long this process will take.

-- The Client Care Partner will invite you to agree to independent mediation and will let you know how long this will take.
+- The Senior Partner will invite you to agree to independent mediation and will let you know how long this will take.